ytbryan/aka/README.md

 ## [Contribute](#contribute)
 - Question?
 Please contact me at [@ytbryan](http://twitter.com/ytbryan)
 - If you have an idea to make aka better, please feel free to contribute via [a pull request](https://github.com/ytbryan/aka/compare)
+- Make a copy and [fork this project](https://github.com/ytbryan/aka/fork)

 ## Thanks to these folks
 - Luu Gia Thuy [@luugiathuy](http://www.github.com/luugiathuy)